• Skip to primary navigation

 Here are some examples of the things I have tried to date to give you an idea of the possibilities –

-1. Basswood projects
+1. Basswood Projects

 Being able to cut thin basswood and balsa wood in various shapes opens up a whole world of possibilities for a maker.
 These ornaments were made using basswood and the knife blade.